 The table outlines the last modification dates on the emails (batched by date) and shows the earliest and latest timestamps, minimum ID, maximum ID, count and a column titled “FAT.”

-What the table illustrates is that the first batches of DNC emails published by WikiLeaks have times that indicate the files were likely transferred to a FAT file system (likely transferred via a USB storage device).
+What the table illustrates is that the first batches of DNC emails published by WikiLeaks have times that are FAT-like, suggesting the files could have been transferred to a FAT file system (such as is used on USB storage devices).